deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ## Experiment results

 I kept experimenting with [my sample repo](https://github.com/deadlydog/PowerShell.Experiment.ClassInModule), and created a Dev Container to try and eliminate any anomalies that may be due to my local machine.
-The tests are explained in more detail in the repo's ReadMe, and the results presented there as well.
+The tests are explained in more detail in the repo's ReadMe, and you can virw the source code of the tests performed.

 PowerShell version 7.2.13 was used to produce these results.
 To ensure my local machine was not impacting the results, all results shown below are from running the tests in GitHub Actions, on both Windows and Linux agents.